mikeywaites/kim/docs/source/roles.rst

 :ref:`blacklists <blacklist>` define a role of fields that should be excluded when marshaling or serializing.

 Roles can be defined using any iterable that supports membership tests ie, lists or tuples.
-The base implementation of the Role class is recommened as it provides access to more advanced features such as merging roles together.
+The base implementation of the Role class is recommened as it provides access to more advanced features such as intuitively merging roles together.

 .. note:: :py:class:`.Role` is actually a subclass of set which provides us with the api required to union roles together.